iqz-systems/oriole/README.md

 This is a **Work-in-Progress**.
 Only a subset of Magento's REST API is implemented.
 You can help by submitting a PR.

+## Why _'Oriole'_?

+We were building something else called as **Bluebird** when this one happened as a by-product.
+We wanted to have something similarly named.
+Magento's branding scheme is _orange_-ish (?) so we did a Google search for _"orange coloured birds"_ and an _"oriole"_ popped up in the results.
+Hence the name. :P

 ## Installation

 ```bash